Our Staff

 Director of Young Adult and Youth Ministries

 Melanie Wright Kingsbury serves at St. Christopher’s as the Director of Young Adult and Youth Ministries.
 In this capacity she has helped to launch our College and Career group known as Christofolx.
-She is currently guiding the congregation in implementing the Journey to Adulthood program for our youth ages 11-18 and over the course of the next year she will be developing an integrated program for the children of the parish.
+She is currently overseeing the Journey to Adulthood program for our youth ages 11-18 and Catechesis of the Good Shepherd for children ages 4 to 11.
+On the second Sunday of each month, Melanie invites our youth to join her for a children's sermon.

 At the age of 12, Melanie sensed God calling her to shepherd God's sheep, remembering especially the little lambs.